markuadoc/markua-spec/README.md

-# A Note for Leanpub authors
+# A Note for Leanpub Authors

 If you're a Leanpub author writing in Markua, this is **NOT** what you should be reading.
 Leanpub's current Markua implementation (of Markua 0.10) is documented